 While these plans are quite similar, there are some differences that you need to be aware of.

 - The type of employer: The main difference is the type of employer that offers them.
-401(k)s are offered by for-profit public sector companies.
-403(b)s are offered by nonprofits, churches and certain government agencies such as public schools and universities offer 403(b)s.
+401(k)s are offered by for-profit companies.
+Nonprofits, churches, and certain government agencies such as public schools and universities offer 403(b)s.
 If you’re the business owner and the only employee, you can set up a solo 401(k) for yourself and your spouse.
 There are no solo options for 403(b) plans.

-- Investment choice: 401(k)s are generally a mix of mutual funds, stocks, bonds, and other securities.
+- Investment choice: 401(k)s generally offer a mix of stock and bond mutual funds.
 Your company may also offer company stock.
 Assets in a 403(b) are generally annuities and mutual funds.

 - Catch-Up contribution limits: 401(k) and 403(b) plans both have an annual catch-up contribution limit of $7,500 if you are aged 50 and older.
 However, some 403(b) plans allow an additional contribution of $3,000 per year if an employee has worked for that organization for at least 15 years.
 This option is not available with a 401(k).

 - Higher fees: 403(b)s generally charge higher fees than 401(k)s.
 Costs do vary from plan to plan so make sure you look to see what fees they charge.

 - Employer match: While both plans do allow for employer matching, fewer employers offer matches with their 403(b).
-The reason for this is that when they do offer 403(b) matching, they must comply with ERISA.
+This is because when they offer 403(b) matching, they must comply with ERISA.

 Comparison of 401(k) vs 403(b)